5t3ph/moderncss-dot-dev/src/posts/guide-to-advanced-css-selectors-part-two.md

 An up and coming pseudo element specifically for styling list bullets is `::marker`.

 For the browser support link and an example of how to use it, check out the section in my tutorial on [Totally Custom List Styles](https://moderncss.dev/totally-custom-list-styles/#upgrading-to-css-marker).

-#### Discover More Pseudo Element Uses on ModernCSS.dev

-How many other examples can you find by inspecting [ModernCSS.dev](https://moderncss.dev)?
-I'd love to hear what you find, what you've learned, and any other feedback!
-[Reach out to me on Twitter](https://twitter.com/5t3ph) or tag `@5t3ph` when you share this or other articles from ModernCSS.dev!

 ## Additional Resources